Least Damaging Hair Extensions

 There are multiple reasons why you need to choose the right extension.
 For example, the correct fit and type of extension will reduce the chances of damage.

 Your hair should match your lifestyle.
-For example, if you don’t want to spend time taking care of your hair or are always on the go, opt for clip-ins.
-Clip-ins can pop in and out without much thought, and you don’t have to get touch-ups at the salon.
+For example, if you don’t want to spend time caring for your hair or are always on the go, opt for clip-ins.

-Lastly, you should analyze the current state of your hair.
-It’s essential to pick an extension that will match your hair texture and density.
 For example, if you have thin, fine hair, you don’t want a heavy weft sewn in if you have very little hair.

 So how do you know which extensions are right for you?
 You can choose based on your texture and density as a general rule of thumb.
-However, going to a salon and getting fitted by a licensed stylist will always give you the best result.

-The stylist may be able to customize extensions to fit your needs better.
 Remember, a proper extension installation won’t cause damage or breakage, but you’ll have to take care of them properly before your next appointment.

 Fine Hair

-Fine hair can be tricky to work with when it’s time to install extensions.
+Fine hair can be tricky to work with when installing extensions.
 Some people with fine hair lack density, or their hair is thin.
-It will be difficult to hide some of the extensions at the root because there is already little to work with.

 However, fine hair can also be thick in density.
 So if your strands are fine but you have a lot of hair, it may be easier to conceal extensions.
-Regardless, fine hair can sometimes struggle with holding shape, so extensions can add depth, volume, and length.

-Clip-ins are great for a temporary solution because you can customize them to match your hair and remove them in a snap.
 It’s also a great way to see if you want to explore permanent options.
 Tape-ins are fantastic because they don’t add extra tension.

 Medium Hair

-If you have medium density or texture, you can explore installing many extensions.
 This type of hair can support almost any kind of extension, and you can play around to see what works best for you.

-For example, medium hair can be suitable for sew-ins or work with a denser/longer weft.
-Tape-ins will flatter almost any hair type and add extra length or volume to the areas you need it the most.
+Tape-ins will flatter almost any hair type and add extra length or volume where you need it most.

 As always, clip-ins are an easy, temporary solution that allows you to get creative with your extensions without the commitment or breakage.